-R. Kelly Claims Accusations 'Destroy My Legacy' as Two More Women Come Forward with Allegations
+R. Kelly Reportedly Claims Accusations 'Destroy My Legacy' as Women Come Forward with Allegations

 The controversial R&B star was targeted by the Time’s Up movement Monday, when their Women of Color subcommittee released a statement pledging solidarity with #MuteRKelly, a campaign in support of the numerous women who claim to have faced abuse by his hand.

-On Friday, Kelly issued a response to the Associated Press condemning the campaign as a concentrated effort to tarnish his artistic reputation.
+On Friday, Kelly reportedly issued a response to the Associated Press condemning the campaign as a concentrated effort to tarnish his artistic reputation.
 Saying that he is “heartbroken” by the rash of accusations, Kelly describes himself as “a God-fearing man, a son, a brother, and most importantly a father,” and asserts that the media “has dissected and manipulated these false allegations.”

-Kelly, 51, also adds that these accusations are an “attempt to distort my character and to destroy my legacy that I have worked so hard to build.”
+Kelly, 51, also reportedly added that these accusations are an “attempt to distort my character and to destroy my legacy that I have worked so hard to build.”

-A rep for R. Kelly did not respond to a request for the statement or additional comment from PEOPLE.
+However, Kelly’s new management told PEOPLE, “The person who released the statement did so without authorization and without talking to the star, and she works outside the R. Kelly organization at a professional services firm.
+The singer and his management had no idea of who she was.
+The firm says it has fired this person for putting out the unauthorized statement.”

 The statement comes on the same day that Buzzfeed’s Jim DeRogatis, who has been investigating Kelly for years, published a follow-up to his bombshell report last summer outlining what has been called a sex “cult” populated by Kelly’s female companions.